nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2022-06-28-How-to-install-ssl-for-nginx-with-ssls.com?.md

 ---
 layout: post
-title: "How to install ssl for nginx with ssls.com?"
+title: "How to install ssl certificate for nginx with SSLs.com?"
 date: 2022-06-28 01:30:46
 update:
 location: Saigon